PacktPublishing/Practical-Business-Process-Modeling-and-Analysis/Chapter09/README.md

 And upcoming **[Domain-Specific Conceptual Modeling: The OMiLAB Community of Practice](https://www.amazon.com/Domain-Specific-Conceptual-Modeling-Community-Practice/dp/3031986598)** whose editors are Xavier Boucher, Robert Andrei Buchmann, Hans-Georg Fill, Dimitris Kyritsis, and Wilfrid Utz.

 Finally, there's also a very special book **[Metamodeling: Applications and Trajectories to the Future: Essays in Honor of Dimitris Karagiannis](https://www.amazon.com/Metamodeling-Applications-Trajectories-Dimitris-Karagiannis-ebook/dp/B0D9V789TS)** whose editors are Hans-Georg Fill and Harald Kühn.

+By the way, if the conceptual modeling sounds fun for you, check out https://omilab.org for many interesting resources about the digital innovation!